 Why Use an Air Charter Broker?

 You can book your own flight with an air charter operator—the company responsible for providing the aircraft and crew—but brokers offer services that can save you time and money.
-Brokers have:
+Good brokers will have:

-- Access to a larger fleet of aircraft, allowing you to fly in the most efficient manner and one that best meets your schedule.
+- Access to a larger fleet of aircraft, allowing you to fly in the most efficient manner and in a plane that best meets your schedule.

 - Relationships with multiple carriers in multiple locations (national and international) to provide seamless service wherever you are going.